 In 1996, the Wilma opened its new facility on Philadelphia’s Avenue of the Arts.
 Designed by renowned theater architect Hugh Hardy, the new 296-seat theater retains the Wilma’s intimate flavor while enhancing and expanding its performance space, establishing an ideal home for the Zizkas’ artistic vision.

 During the Zizkas’ tenure, The Wilma Theater has established a national reputation for provocative work ranging from the international drama of Bertolt Brecht, Athol Fugard, Eugene Ionesco, Joe Orton and Tom Stoppard to new American plays by Tina Howe, Romulus Linney, Quincy Long, Doug Wright, Amy Freed and many others, as well as premiering Jiri Zizka’s original adaptations of classic novels.
 In 1995, Blanka Zizka’s Barrymore Award-winning production of Jim Cartwright’s ROAD was presented at the International Theater Festival in the Czech Republic, the first American company to be invited.
 CBS News called the Wilma “one playhouse that has emerged from the shadow of the Great White Way to make history on its own.”

 At the Wilma, a great theater experience does not end at curtain call.
 With each production, the Wilma offers free or low-cost discussions which address topics and themes relevant to the play.
-Our Student Sunday Program exposes students to live theater, providing tickets for as little as $10.
 Our Fellowship and Internship Programs provide valuable training to students and recent graduates in all aspects of professional theater.